Devilish-Trio/EPUBtoKindleFix/README.md

 # Context
 - Amazon are catching up to reused epubs.
 On Reddit, a fix was established, and my goal is to make it simple as possible.
+- The script will convert an epub to mobi then back to change hash, bypassing Amazons anti piracy measures
 - This script was created by ChatGPT A.I
 # Prerequisite
 - You need to have Calibre installed: https://calibre-ebook.com/